Kapkiai/apache-nifi-smpp-processor/README.md

 # Apache Nifi Custom SMPP Processor

 ##### Problem faced  <br>
-We were trying to read data from an internal system supporting only SMPP protocal unfortunately, Apache Nifi doesn't by <br> default ship with any SMPP client processor. <br>
+We were trying to read data from an internal system supporting only SMPP protocal unfortunately, Apache Nifi doesn't by default ship with any SMPP client processor. <br>

 Tasks